groupby/elements-logic/packages/@sfx/sayt-driver-plugin/README.md

 ## Events

 This plugin listens for and dispatches a number of events.
+These events are defined in the [`@sfx/events`][sfx-events] package.

 ### Received